Last modified July 23, 2021

 Here you can see an enlargement of his consumption during the 2.5 seconds that he is awake:

 Although I have not put the graph, I will tell you that the consumption of the sensor during the time in which it is asleep, its consumption is of less than 5µA.

 Wi-Fi is great, useful, fast, capable, and best of all, pretty much everyone has and uses it.

-The negative point is that it is a great energy hungry (For now, it seems that with Wifi-6 and its 802.11ah specification, intended for IoT devices), this will be solved to a large extent.
+The negative point is that it is a great energy hungry (At the moment, it seems that with Wifi-6 and its specification 802.11ah, designed for IoT devices, this will be solved to a large extent).

 Unfortunately, and until 802.11ah is available, if we were to use Wi-Fi right now, the autonomy would be disastrous, as it happens to any battery-powered device that uses Wi-Fi.